openfisca/openfisca-core/.conda/README.md

 - Create an account on https://anaconda.org.
 - Create a token on https://anaconda.org/openfisca/settings/access with `Allow write access to the API site`.
 Warning, it expires on 2023/01/13.

-- Put the token in a CI env variable ANACONDA_TOKEN.
+- Put the token in a CI environment variable named `ANACONDA_TOKEN`.

 ## Manual actions before CI configuration